 Tip 4.
 Chinese social media & Baidu SEO to improve the e-reputation of your Chocolate Brand

 If you want to enter the Chinese chocolate market as a foreign brand, you have to work on your e-reputation on Chinese social media.
 Chinese people don’t buy products that they don’t know, especially when it concerns offering gifts to friends.
-They want to buy famous chocolates so that their friends can find positive information on the Internet because products unknown on the Internet is perceived as bad quality in China.
+They want to buy famous chocolates so that their friends can find positive information on the Internet because products unknown on the Internet are perceived as bad quality in China.

 There are so many channels for you to promote your brand awareness and e-reputation, we can not list them all in one article, but I will give you some examples: